-Bankrupt estates are lodged under assessment calculation code 37.
+Bankrupt estates are lodged under assessment calculation code 37

-Credit for tax withheld - foreign resident withholding - label L item 6, Credit for tax withheld - foreign resident withholding.
+Credit for tax withheld - foreign resident withholding

 Show each beneficiary's share of credit for tax withheld where income is subject to foreign resident withholding.
 Show whole dollars only.
-The total of the amounts at unust equal the amount of credit shown on the tax return at titlem 6.
-Credit for tax withheld - foreign resident
+The total of the amounts at must equal the total amount of credit shown on the tax return at item 6 Credit for tax withheld - foreign resident withholding and item 8 Share of credit for tax withheld from foreign resident withholding.